oVirt/ovirt-site/source/engine/engine-development-environment.html.md

 Download jboss-as-7.1.1 from [jboss site](http://www.jboss.org/jbossas/downloads/) and extract to $HOME.

-Install ovirt packages:
+Install oVirt packages:

        TODO

-Make sure openjdk is the java preferred:
+Ensure openjdk is the preferred version of Java:

       # update-alternatives --config java

 #### Database

-Based on your distribution it may be that you require to initialize the database.
+Some distributions require you to initialize the database prior to usage.

       Fedora: # postgresql-setup initdb
       RHEL:   # /etc/init.d/postgresql initdb